l04m33/vim-skuld/README.markdown

 Skuld is a [pomodoro timer][1] that runs inside Vim.
 It can help you track your tasks in an simple (or stupid) way.

-Please send pull request to https://github.com/l04m33/vim-skuld
+Please send pull requests to https://github.com/l04m33/vim-skuld

 [1]: http://en.wikipedia.org/wiki/Pomodoro_technique